rsivilli/gov-chat/README.md

 Once you have python and poetry installed, you should be able to run `poetry install` at the root of the repo and all dependencies will be grabbed.

-## Install LLM

-Pick a model from the list [here](https://gpt4all.io/index.html)

-Create a folder "models" and place the LLM there.
-Currently, only tested with `ggml-gpt4all-j-v1.3-groovy.bin`

 ## Running Test GUI